-As a film project manager, Rebecca built the technical skills to navigate budgets, deadlines, personnel, vendors, government agencies and their permits, finding win-win solutions to benefit both our residents and small businesses, delivering over 65 projects on time and on budget.
-While scouting, Rebecca also had a unique opportunity to knock on doors of New Mexican homes and strike up conversations.
-While negotiating over 3,000 contracts with homeowners, small businesses, industries, farms, and ranches Rebecca asked - and listened - what was important to her fellow citizens.
-People began to pour out their stories about family, jobs, and the direction they felt NM was going, and Rebecca listened.
+As a film project manager, Rebecca built the technical skills to navigate budgets, deadlines, personnel, vendors, government agencies and their permits, finding win-win solutions to benefit both our residents and small businesses.
+While scouting, Rebecca also had a unique opportunity to talk with thousands of people throughout the state.
+While negotiating over 3,000 contracts with homeowners, small businesses, industries, farms, and different agencies, Rebecca asked what was important to her fellow New Mexicans.
+People began to tell their stories about family, jobs, and the direction they felt NM was going, and Rebecca listened.

 "I know that the best ideas can come from unexpected places and that by creating space to listen to one another, creative, effective solutions are discovered together.
-I think in systems, not single issues.
-Why are we struggling to create rural jobs?
-Why are we destroying our environment?
-Many times, we discover that the solution to one problem also solves another."
+I think in systems, not single issues and many times we discover that the solution to one problem also solves another."

 As Senator, Rebecca's top four priorities are transitioning New Mexico to a green economy, improving education, ensuring health care for all, and upgrading New Mexico's infrastructure.

 Through fifteen years of conversations, she has learned that most of us are unified on the core values.
 We all want healthy families, good jobs, and a fulfilling purpose in life.
 New Mexico needs leaders that look for the root cause of our issues and find creative solutions that lift everyone.
 We cannot allow any more shallow quick-fixes decided by elites behind closed doors that benefit only the privileged few at the table.
 Solutions that work for us will require research, inquiry, and public outreach to ensure that ALL our voices are heard.

 About REBECCA's Logo